 Now that you’re an expert at getting mortgages approved and calculating your home budget, the biggest and most common mistake most people forget is ignoring the true cost of home ownership.
 From closing costs to home inspections, be sure that you’ve covered all your bases before making the plunge.

 A big purchase like a house comes with many unforeseen expenditures that you may have missed.
 Therefore it’s critical to factor in an additional 5-8% of the total home price to cover those extra expenditures.
 Here’s a comprehensive checklist to make sure you’re not in for any financial surprises:

 We hope you were able to get most of your questions answered with this guide.
 The important thing about making a big financial decision, such as buying a home, is that you have to start planning and learning all the details early.
 By reading this blog, you’re already halfway there.
 At DECU, we offer great rates on mortgage loans.
-Additionally, as a member of DECU, you can go to the Online Mortgage Loan Center that is located via Online Banking to find more information about purchasing or refinancing a home along with the latest mortgage rates.
+Additionally, as a member of DECU, you can go to the Online Mortgage Loan Center that is located via Digital Banking to find more information about purchasing or refinancing a home along with the latest mortgage rates.
 Plus, you can sign up for an email notification system that will inform you of rate changes.
 Happy home hunting!